HonsonCooky/cookie-nvim/README.md

 ## Design

-This Neovim configuration is designed around three key concepts:
+This Neovim configuration is designed around four key concepts:

 - **_Static UI_**: The following diagram demonstrates the UI layout.
 Both the `File Manager` and `Terminal` are extension windows that can be toggled with keyboard shortcuts.
 Version 1.0.0 of my configuration attempted to